UEABIO/data-sci-v1/docs/03-loading-data.md

   * scripts

 <div class="warning">
-<p>R is case-sensitive so type everything exactly as printed here</p>
+<p>R is case-sensitive so type everything EXACTLY as printed here</p>
 </div>

 Having these separate subfolders within our project helps keep things tidy, means it's harder to lose things, and lets you easily tell R exactly where to go to retrieve data.